joongyang/Measurement-of-Income-Inequality/WhatIsInequality.md

 Equality is the state of being equal.
 Equality is the quality of being equal or even.
 Inequality is non-equality.
+Inequality is the non-existence of equality.
 Therefore, inequality depends on the concept of equality.
+We should define equality before inequality.

 [Next](./IncomeInequality.md)